R-Morgan/NGramCrackers/README.md

 LICENCING INFO
 ---
-NGramCrackers, Copyright 2015, Arianna Morgan
+NGramCrackers, Copyright 2014-2015, Arianna Morgan

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.